 Paint the slats on the exterior and interior of the box in desired color.
 Let dry for two hours, then add a second coat.
 Once paint is dry, cover the slats with kraft paper and apply two coats of spray paint to the box's frame in your coordinating color, allowing paint to dry for two hours after each coat.
 We recommend spray painting outdoors or in a well ventilated environment.
 Lay down a drop cloth or newspaper before starting to keep your floors clean.

 To create dividers, measure the interior width of the box as well as the depth from the bottom of the box to the box's lip.
 Measure and cut fabric to size, adding 1/2 inch to each side.
 Cut two panels for each divider.
 (If your box doesn't have vertical supports, add 1-1/2 inches to the width measurement so the divider will reach and adhere to the box slats.

 Cut three strips of iron-on adhesive—two the length of the fabric panels' shortest sides and one the length of the longest sides.
 Fold raw edges under and press to create folded-finish edges.
 Stack the two pieces of fabric with wrong sides together and place the adhesive strips between the pieces of fabric, along the edges of their corresponding sides.
 Iron the fabric to activate the adhesive.

 Stow small items with grab-and-go ease by slipping a basket's handle onto magnetic hooks stuck to the chest's rim, above.
-Prevent tangled jump ropes by looping cords around a magnetic hook.
+This is a great place for sun screen, bug spray, or other handy items you might want to take with you throughout the yard.
+You can also prevent tangled jump ropes by looping cords around a magnetic hook.